-From original cast members like Michael Ball, to Les Mis vets and a few other favourites from the barricades to boot, we take you through the cast of Les Miserables: The All-Star Staged Concert.
+Following the exciting news that Les Miserables: The Staged Concertwill return, a fantastic cast has been announced to showcase the classic musical in all its glory.
+From original cast members like Michael Ball, to Les Mis vets and a few other favourites from the barricades to boot, we take you through the casts of Les Miserables: The Staged Concert.

 Michael Ball first appeared in Les Miserables back in 1985 as a member of the original London cast of the musical.
 He played the role of Marius, the love interest of Cosette in the story.
 He starred in the Barbican premiere production, and then at the Palace Theatre following the West End transfer.
 He also performed the musical as part of 'The Dream Cast in Concert' to celebrate the 10th anniversary of the show in 1995, and a concert performance for the Queen at Windsor Castle in 2004.
 Ball then starred in the 25th anniversary concert at The O2 Arena in 2010.

 A regular collaborator with Ball - they have released two albums and toured the UK together - Alfie Boe’s history with the show dates back to the O2 Arena concert in 2010, where he performed the role of Jean Valjean.
 During the encore, he performed “Bring Him Home” as part of the Valjean Quartet alongside Colm Wilkinson, John Owen-Jones and Simon Bowman.
 Boe was then cast in the West End production of Les Miserables in 2011, playing Valjean.
 In 2015, he took on the role in the Broadway revival of the musical at the Imperial Theatre.

 Carrie Hope Fletcher